gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/1/main.rs:build_ui}}
 ```

-First, we created a new [`gio::SimpleAction`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.SimpleAction.html) which is named "close" and takes no parameter.
+First, we created a new [`gio::SimpleActionGroup`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.SimpleActionGroup.html) which is named "close" and takes no parameter.
-We also connected a callback which closes the window.
+We also connected a callback which closes the window when the action is activated.
+Finally, we add the action entry to the window via [`add_action_entries`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/prelude/trait.ActionMapExtManual.html#method.add_action_entries).

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/actions/1/main.rs">listings/actions/1/main.rs</a>